 We’ve intentionally designed this course to meet the comprehensive needs of someone who wants to use a drone commercially.
 In it, students not only learn to fly, but we cover the types of flight systems available on the market, what applications and industries they are best suited for, and the business models that can be created using drones.
 The course provides thorough pilot training, including important safety and legal best practices, and has an intensive FAA test prep portion which imparts the advanced awareness needed to prepare for and pass the FAA’s remote pilot knowledge test.
 These skills, test prep, and industry insights are all that stand between you gaining your certification to take advantage of the emerging drone-enabled opportunities.

-No. In fact, we encourage you not to buy a system until you’ve taken the Intro to sUAS course.
+No. In fact, we encourage you not to buy a system until you’ve taken the NIAS course.
 During the course, you’ll learn about the various systems available and understand which one is best suited for your needs.
-The course fee includes a “training” quadcopter, the Syma X5C, purposely selected for its extreme durability (survives crashes well, perfect for indoor instruction) and manual controls (as learning to fly without GPS assistance results in better piloting skills).
+The course fee includes a “training” quadcopter selected for its extreme durability (survives crashes well, perfect for indoor instruction) and manual controls (as learning to fly without GPS assistance results in better piloting skills).

-Yes, the Intro to sUAS course not only covers learning to fly, but also the concepts and benefits of multiple types of flight systems, including multirotors and fixed-wing as well as autonomous flight systems.
+Yes, the NIAS instruction not only covers learning to fly, but also the concepts and benefits of multiple types of flight systems, including multirotor and fixed-wing as well as autonomous flight systems

 The course will focus on small Unmanned Aircraft Systems (sUAS).
 These are defined by the FAA as weighing less than 55 lbs.